Surge in migration throws Greek islands back into crisis, DEREK GATOPOULOS | Kathimerini

 NATO deployed ships in the eastern Aegean Sea the following year and the number of monthly arrivals on Lesvos fell sharply to 3,080 by September 2016 and has remained fairly stable since, according to data provided by the UN refugee agency, UNHCR.

 That rate jumped this summer, with September arrivals at 7,712.
-Lesbos has again become the busiest entry point in Europe.
+Lesvos has again become the busiest entry point in Europe.

 Afghans make up the largest group of new arrivals, followed by migrants from Syria, Congo, and Iraq.